Is Onto Capitalized In A Title

 Professional insights from editors and publishers indicate that consistency is key.
 Whether you choose to capitalize "onto" or not, the most important thing is to apply the same rule consistently throughout your document.
 This demonstrates attention to detail and enhances the credibility of your writing.

-Moreover, the rise of SEO (Search Engine Optimization) has influenced title capitalization.
-Titles are often crafted to include specific keywords that improve search engine rankings.
+On top of that, the rise of SEO (Search Engine Optimization) has influenced title capitalization.
+Consider this: titles are often crafted to include specific keywords that improve search engine rankings.
 While SEO considerations are important, they should not override grammatical correctness.
 A well-written, grammatically sound title is more likely to attract readers and maintain their interest.

 Tips and Expert Advice